 This wouldn't be a full-on home gym, but a place dedicated to your movement and wellness.
 A room or small space that's close to a garden, courtyard, or patio that has plenty of sunlight and fresh air is a good option for a fitness, yoga, and meditation zone.
 Keep this space as clean and clutter-free as possible.
 Choose foam, rubber, or vinyl for flooring.
 You may want to include a corner for weights, or even a stationary bike, treadmill, or elliptical machine.
 If you’re using the room just for yoga and meditation, all you need is your mat, a cushion or two, and perhaps an aromatherapy burner to create a more relaxing atmosphere.
-Follow this link for more tips on how to create your own meditation zone in your home.

 If your idea of recreation is simply curling up with a good book, then choose a quiet spot that’s far removed from the television and main communal areas.
 All you’ll need is a comfy lounge chair, a bookshelf, and a magazine rack to hold all your favorite reads—and maybe a few potted plants for company.

 Get the Dwell Newsletter